Gujarat Subah: Under Shah Jahan (1627–1658)

-After being appointed as the viceroy of Gujarat in 1645, Prince Aurangzeb Aurangzeb was in involved in religious dispute with both Hindus and Muslims.
-He ordered the conversion of the Jain temple of Chintamani at Saraspur — built by a jeweler named Shantidas in 1625 — into a mosque named 'Quvvat-ul-Islam'.
+After being appointed as the viceroy of Gujarat in 1645, Prince Aurangzeb was in involved in religious dispute with both Hindus and Muslims.
+He ordered the conversion of the Jain temple of Chintamani at Saraspur—built by a jeweler named Shantidas in 1625—into a mosque named 'Quvvat-ul-Islam'.
 Aurangzeb also issued an injunction against the dilution of indigo with dust and white sand.
 Aurangzeb was recalled in 1646 to assist with the conquest of Balkh and Badakhshan and was replaced by Shaistah Khan.
 Shaishtah Khan failed to subdue the Chunvalis Kolis and attempted to monopolize indigo and other goods by buying them from tradesmen at his own rates.
 Thereafter, Prince Dara Shukoh was appointed viceroy of Gujarat whose deputy Ghairat Khan (Baqir Beg) brought along an imperial decree that partially restored the Jain temple of Chintamani back to Shantidas.
 Shaistah Khan was then appointed viceroy of Gujarat for a second time and undertook campaigns against the Chunvalis Kolis and carried out repairs for the city-walls of Ahmedabad.
 In 1654, Prince Murad Bakhsh was appointed the viceroy of Gujarat.
 In 1657, hearing news of Shah Jahan's severe illness, Murad Bakhsh claimed the Mughal throne, annexed Surat to collect resources for his campaign, and formed an alliance with Aurangzeb with an informal arrangement for the division of the Mughal Empire.

-Shah Jahan appointed Maharaja Jaswant Singh of Jodhpur and Qasim Khan as the viceroys of Malwa and Gujarat, respectively; Murad Bakhsh was instructed to proceed to Berar and the newly appointed viceroys were ordered to engage with Murad Bakhsh if he failed to comply with the commands.
+Shah Jahan appointed the Maharaja of Marwar, Jaswant Singh of Jodhpur and Qasim Khan as the viceroys of Malwa and Gujarat, respectively; Murad Bakhsh was instructed to proceed to Berar and the newly appointed viceroys were ordered to engage with Murad Bakhsh if he failed to comply with the commands.
 The combined forces of Murad Bakhsh and Aurangzeb defeated the imperial generals at the battle of Dharmat.
 They subsequently faced and defeated the army of Prince Dara Shikoh at the Battle of Samugarh, eight miles from Agra Fort.
 Soon after, Aurangzeb imprisoned Murad Bakhsh (for killing his Diwan, Ali Naqi, in Ahmedabad in 1657), confined Shah Jahan, and declared himself the emperor in 1658.

-Gujarat experienced a severe famine in 1630-1631 resulting in significant deaths of men, women, and cattle.
+Gujarat experienced a severe famine in 1630–1631 resulting in significant deaths of men, women, and cattle.